kmiller03/soar-exosky/readme.md

 ./venv/Scrips/activate
 python -m pip install -r requirements.txt
 ```
-To run the server, run the following and access the server at `http://localhost:5000`:
+To run the server, run the following:
 ```
 python app.py
 ```
+Access the server at `http://localhost:5000`

 Make sure the virtual environment is always activated before attempting to run the server.